Newtown Jets: Re-emergence

 On 5 February 2011, Newtown played a trial game against long term rivals, the South Sydney Rabbitohs, at a revamped Redfern Oval.
 South Sydney won 10–4.

 In 2012, Newtown just made the finals, finishing the regular season in 7th spot, but reached the Grand Final against the 8th placed Balmain Ryde-Eastwood Tigers, on their way defeating the more fancied North Sydney Bears and Canterbury-Bankstown Bulldogs.
 Newtown got to a 12–0 lead before Balmain came back to bring the scoreline back to 12–10 at the break.
 The lead changed four times in the second half before Newtown ended up winning the match 22–18.
 This marks the first premiership won by Newtown in the NSW Cup since 1974, breaking a 38-year drought.

 On 27 August 2016, Newtown played host to Manly at Henson Park in the last regular season fixture of the year.
 With less than twenty minutes to play Newtown trailed Manly by 38–12.
-Newtown then preceded to score 5 tries in 18 minutes to win the match 40–38.
+Newtown then proceeded to score 5 tries in 18 minutes to win the match 40–38.
 This was also the last game that Manly ever played in the NSW Cup as a stand-alone team due to their merger with Blacktown Workers commencing 2017.

 On 18 September 2016, Newtown played Illawarra for a place in the grand final.
 With under ten minutes to go, Newtown were winning until Illawarra scored two quick tries to defeat Newtown 18–10.
 Illawarra went on to win their first premiership the next week.

 The 2017 Intrust Super Premiership NSW season was not a good one for Newtown as they finished 11th (Second last) on the table with just six wins all year.

 On 30 October 2017, it was announced that Newtown would be continuing their partnership with Cronulla for 2018, acting as the feeder club side.
 On 17 May 2018, Newtown announced that they had extended their partnership as Cronulla's feeder team for a further five years.